Head of Physics Teaching Laboratories

-This section refers to my work with Dr Paul Williams on weather in classical music, published in the Royal Meteorological Society's journal Weather and in the American Geophysical Union's Eos Transactions.
-A paper on weather in pop music, led by Dr Sally Brown, has recently been accepted for publication.
+This section refers to my work on weather in music.
+Articles about weather in classical music with Dr Paul Williams were published in the Royal Meteorological Society's journal Weather and in the American Geophysical Union's Eos Transactions.
+A paper on weather in pop music, led by Dr Sally Brown, has recently been published in Weather.
+This paper is not currently available to non subscribers, but a talk on it was given at the 2015 European Geosciences Union conference on 17th April 2015, with substantial media interest.

 I was featured reporting on my research on Radio 4's PM programme on 19th October 2011, on Canadian national radio and on the Canadian Weather Network.
 Written reports were all over the web, notably Financial Times, New Scientist and Gramophone.